 Does a pincer grasp help baby eat small pieces?
 Absolutely.
 Is it helpful when baby can do it?
 Totally!
 Is it an important developmental skill?
 Yes!
 However, baby can still pick up larger pieces of foods, usually the shape of a strip or stick, around 6 months.
 They can also hold onto utensils!

 Before we go any further, lets officially define a pincer grasp.
 The pincer grasp is when baby touches just the end of their index finger to just the end of their thumb to form a circle in her fingers.
 Many of the grasps that babies use as they develop a pincer grasp allow them to pick up smaller foods, but they’re not technically a perfect pincer until just the index and thumb touch at the ends.
-Since this is a sophisticated grasp/skill that takes months for babies to develop, it’s something that should not be a pre-requisite to giving food.
+Since this is a sophisticated grasp/skill that takes months for babies to develop, it’s something that should not be a pre-requisite to offering solid food.

 We of course want baby to begin to develop her pincer grasp so they can pick up peas, quartered grapes, beans, and rice, but don’t be discouraged if your six-month-old (or even your nine-month-old!) hasn’t mastered this skill.
 It is normal.
 Remember, a true pincer grasp does not emerge in most babies until 10-12 months.